List of video games in the Museum of Modern Art

 A number of video games were selected by the Museum of Modern Art, located in New York City, as part of its permanent collection.
 These games were chosen by the Museum of Modern Art in order to showcase design elements within them.
 Fourteen initial games were announced in November 2012, with plans to expand the collection to up to forty games over time, as the museum is able to acquire the display rights for them.
-Six more games were added to the collection in June 2013, as well a game console.
+Six more games were added to the collection in June 2013, as well as a game console.